AliaumeL/pandoc-papers/www/content/_index.md

 By default, the `Makefile` can also produce `paper.<template>.pdf` files, provided you have a working LaTeX installation on your computer.
 The compilation to PDF is done by calling [latexmk] on the generated `.tex` file.

+## (Not so) Frequently Asked Questions

+### How do I build the PDF version of my paper?

+The recommended way to use the templates is that the `paper.md` file contains only include directives to actual content.
+In this situation, once you have produced the `.tex` file of your paper using `pandoc`, you can use any tool you prefer to compile the PDF, without ever interacting with `pandoc` again (until your paper is rejected and you resubmit it to another venue, of course).

+Since templates of conferences require specific styles (`.cls` and `.sty` files) and images (such as logos), you need to ensure that these files are available to the LaTeX compiler.
+The easiest way is to copy these files to your paper's project folder (this will likely be done only once), they are located in `pandoc-papers/defaults/<template-name>/`.
+Another option is to add the folder containing these files to the `TEXINPUTS` environment variable.

 [pandoc-papers]: https://github.com/AliaumeL/pandoc-papers